tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 (ALPN) {{!ALPN=RFC7301}} protocol identifiers associated with this server.
 For HTTP proxies, this can indicate if the proxy supports HTTP/3, HTTP/2, etc.

-The value of `identifier` key is a string that can be used to refer to a particular proxy from other dictionaries, specifically those defined in {{destinations}}.
+The value of the `identifier` key is a string that can be used to refer to a particular proxy from other dictionaries, specifically those defined in {{destinations}}.
 The string value is an arbitrary non-empty JSON string using UTF-8 encoding as discussed in {{Section 8.1 of JSON}}.
 Characters that need to be escaped in JSON strings